openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

-The value of the `IngressPlacement` field will affect the defaulting behavior of the `IngressController`'s `.spec.replicas` and `.spec.nodePlacement` parameters. i.e. in the absence of an `IngressController` resource created by the user/installer, or when the user/installer creates an `IngressController` with these two parameters ommited, the Cluster Ingress Operator will choose the default values for those parameters based on the value of `IngressPlacement`.
+The value of the `IngressPlacement` field will affect the defaulting behavior of the `IngressController`'s `.spec.replicas` and `.spec.nodePlacement` parameters.
+In the absence of an `IngressController` resource created by the user/installer, or when the user/installer creates an `IngressController` with these two parameters omitted, the Cluster Ingress Operator will choose the default values for those parameters based on the value of `IngressPlacement`.

-If the value of `IngressPlacement` itself is ommited, it is defaulted to equal to `Workers`.
+If the value of `IngressPlacement` itself is omitted, it is defaulted to `Workers`.

 When the value of `IngressPlacement` is `Workers`, the defaulting behavior of